Graphic Design Schools Near You

 Specializations

-graphic designer with color paletteMost graphic designers get to work on several kinds of projects in their day-to-day jobs and throughout their careers.
+Graphic designer working on car insurance website with color swatches and a graphic tablet in an office settingMost graphic designers get to work on several kinds of projects in their day-to-day jobs and throughout their careers.
 But some choose to focus their talents in particular areas.
 Here are some common examples.

 Brand identity: Design logos, business cards, letterheads, and other core assets for companies, organizations, or individuals.
 Also, draft style rules and guidelines that provide direction on how and when to use (or not use) specific visual elements such as colors, typefaces, and images.